idiocc/http/documentary/3-extending.md

 </td></tr>
 <tr><td><md2html>

-Now the _CookieTester_ methods which are used in tests, will come up with JSDoc documentation.
+Now the _CookiesTester_ methods which are used in tests, will come up with JSDoc documentation.
 The context must be imported as usual from the `context` directory, and set up on test suites in the `context` property.
 If there are multiple test suites in a file, the `export const context = CookieContext` would also work without having to specify the context on each individual test suite.
 The JSDoc enabling line, `/** type {Object<string, (h: CookieContext)} */` still needs to be present.
 </md2html></td></tr>
 <!-- /block-end -->
 <!-- block-start -->